rmnresende/bridgetotalk/README.md

 This isn't just another CRUD.
 It's a laboratory for high-level software engineering:

 * **Rich Domain Model:** No "Anemic Models" here.
 Business logic (like queue availability and schedule overlaps) is encapsulated within Domain Entities and Value Objects.
 * **Hexagonal Architecture:** Strict separation between business rules and infrastructure.
-Try swapping the database or the web framework; the domain won't care.
+Try swapping the database or the web framework, the domain won't care, because he domain has zero dependencies on Spring or JPA.
 * **Strategic DDD:** Clear boundaries between Bounded Contexts (`attendance`, `organization`, `people`).
 * **Clean Code & SOLID:** High cohesion, low coupling, and meaningful naming.
 * **Value Objects:** Extensive use of Java Records to represent domain concepts like `TimeRange` and `WeeklySchedule`.